CoderSyndicate/deep-lib/API.md

 Enables to manipulate data and its substructures using dot separated property paths.

 All provided methods accept a `path` and/or an `offset` arguments referencing some substructure/value in the data.
-- If `offset` is provided, the provided object will be rebased to the referenced subobject that will become the processing subject.
+- If `offset` is provided, object will be rebased to the referenced subobject that will become the processing subject.
-- If `path` is provided, points to the processing subject.
+- If `path` is provided, it references the object that will be processed.
 If `offset` was also provided, it is the starting point of the `path`.

 **Kind**: global namespace